Who is Castiel and why is he important in scriptures?

 The name Castiel is derived from Hebrew, where "Castiel" loosely translates to "God is my shield."
 This encapsulates his role as a protector and guardian figure, qualities often attributed to angels in various religious interpretations.

-When discussing significant figures within religious texts and traditions, it's intriguing to delve into the character of Castiel.
 While many may initially associate Castiel with recent pop culture phenomena, particularly "Supernatural," his name and persona have sparked broader conversations about angels and their roles in Christian theology.
 In order to understand why Castiel is essential, it's important to clarify his origins and significance within the biblical context.

 The Meaning of Castiel